 Now the Attiny has to be placed in such a way that the dot mark is close to the extended RESET wire.

-Now its ready for flashing, All you need to do is to invert the board and insert it to Arduino ICSP slot like shown below.
+Finally it is ready for flashing.
+All you need to do is to invert the board and insert it to Arduino ICSP slot like shown below.

 Now you can start working on your Arduino IDE to flash the code.
-I felt this an easier and cheaper option to go.
+This option felt like an easier and cheaper way to go about the problem.